LightspeedC83/Playing-with-DLA/README.md

 ![alt text](https://github.com/LightspeedC83/Playing-with-DLA/blob/main/output%20-diagonals%3Dtrue.jpg)

-## Optimizing the process with expansion
+## Optimizing the Process with Expansion
 If you want to generate a large image using DLA, it is very inefficient to start with one point on that large space and randomly move the candidate point around.
 As the canvas size gets bigger, the less likely it is that the candidate point finds its way to the other points in a timely manner.
 The solution that I implemented (in the code, called "expansion_optimization") starts the DLA process with a small image and grows the points in it according to the rules of DLA until it reaches the desired density, then the borders of the space are increased by a fixed amount and the DLA process continues until the desired density is again reached.
 This process is repeated until the canvas space reaches the size of the desired resolution.
 Expanding only when the desired density is reached, ensures that said density is uniform throughout.

 I tested the efficiency of this method compared to the alternative of a fixed canvas size throughout the DLA process at a resolution of 300x300 pixels and using the expansion optimization algorithm above, it took 49 seconds.
 Without the optimization, it took 8 minutes and 24 seconds.
 This marks a 928.6% increase in efficiency.
 Note that in the aforementioned test, the desired density for both generations was 0.15 and the candidate point did not lock on the diagonal.
 This test shows that the expansion optimization algorithm is vastly more efficient than the base DLA method, the difference would be even greater at larger resolutions.